ASTBURY

 Ceiling of Nave East Window

-Yew Tree Brereton tomb
+Yew Tree Tomb

-The Astbury yew tree in December 2001 Canopied tomb of the Breretons
+The Astbury yew tree in April 2015 Canopied tomb of the Breretons

 St. Mary's at Astbury is one of the largest and most impressive churches in the county.
 It presents some problems for the amateur photographer and I keep returning in the hope of finding ideal conditions.
 Until the recent restoration the stone was quite dark.
 Because of the size of the church a wide angle lens would be needed to frame a shot of the tower from the church gate.
 To photograph the west end with the tower and three storey porch one needs a summer evening with the sun in the west.
 From the bottom of the churchyard on the south side the spire is almost lost from view as shown at the top left.
 The brochure available in the church has some very good photographs; the one of the south side appears to have been taken from the level of the clerestory windows, possibly from a helicopter, while the magnificent centre spread, showing the nave, screen and altar, must have been taken from the top of a step-ladder.